Scammers are now targeting Google and Amazon customers the most frequently with brand phishing attacks, according to a new report.

 - There are spelling and grammatical errors: These errors are one way to tell if a message is fraudulent as large brands rarely send out communications to customers with spelling or grammatical errors.

-- The message requests personally identifiable information: Messages requesting login credentials or personal information should be verified directly with the company.
+- The message requests personally identifiable information: Messages requesting login credentials or personal identifiable information should be verified directly with the company.

 - The message is time-sensitive: A scammer’s goal is to make you act quickly, without taking the time to review a message and verify its authenticity.
 Fraudulent messages might threaten to close your account or provide another sense of urgency.